Cancellation of Contracts made in a Consumer’s Home or Place of Work etc. Regulations 2008 (“Doorstop Regulations”)

 For the avoidance of any doubt, resorts are not entitled to assert that the contract to purchase the timeshare interest has in any way been affirmed by performance.
 There is case authority on the point and we refer you to the case of W v Veolia Environmental Services (UK) Plc EWHC 2020.

-If a resort is unwilling to release TESS’s Client from this timeshare produce, our Clients will reserve their right to report the resort to Trading Standards (the Body responsible for enforcing compliance with the Regulations).
+If a resort is unwilling to release a consumer from this timeshare product, consumers reserve their right to report the resort to Trading Standards (the body responsible for enforcing compliance with the Regulations).